tokenstakepool/tokenstakepool/README.md

 - 👋 Hi, I’m @tokenstakepool
 - 👀 I’m interested in cryptocurrencies, machine learning, deep learning, reinforcement learning and pixel art.
 - 🌱 I’m currently learning how to migrate the stake pool from the cloud to an ARM bare metal setup.
-- ⚡ I’m looking to collaborate on fungible and non-fungible tokens and stake pool alliances.
+- ⚡ I’m looking to collaborate on fungible, non-fungible tokens and stake pool alliances.
 - 📫 You can reach me at operator@token.stakepool.cc

 ![Twitter Follow](https://img.shields.io/twitter/follow/token_stakepool?style=social)